 Build Quality

-The electronic blower has an aluminum body, it’s kind of heavy, and just feels really well built – on the front of the blower is a filter screen and the control dial.
-The filter screen can be opened so the blower fan can be cleaned out.
-It’s a Nitecore product so everything is high quality as you would expect.
+The electronic blower has an aluminum body, is kind of heavy, and feels really well-built.
+On the front of the blower is a filter screen and the control dial.
+The filter screen can be opened to clean the blower fan.
+It’s a Nitecore product, so everything is as high-quality as expected.

 On the side are a USB-C charging port, a power button, and the brush retractor.
-On the two sides of the tip of the blower are the light and the brushes which are held in magnetically.
+On the two sides of the blower’s tip are the light and the brushes, which are held in magnetically.
 This makes swapping out the brushes very easy while still being well-secured with fairly strong magnets.

 To use the power button, you press and hold it to keep the blower on and it will turn off when you take your finger off the power button.
 Alternatively, you can push the power button twice quickly to have it turn on and stay on.